czechtech/libqsharedsettings/README.md

 To Do
 -----

-- Get away from the internal manual polling!
+- Get away from the internal manual polling!,
+- Reimplement signalling each setting change so users can decide, and
 - Consider a mechanism to control which settings are shared, which are not.

 The code functions well, but it could use some enhancements and bullet-proofing.